 José Chardiet glances through purple tinted glasses, checking on the molten-orange blob of viscous glass dangling off a metal rod.
 The blob twirls in sync as his lean arms push and pull.
 Studio assistant Martin Gerdin gathers more glass on another metal rod, moving skillfully around the small studio despite nearly maxing out its height capacity.

 “I was working all the time in my studio in Missouri Heights which was really isolated.
 I saw it as ‘okay, there’s this community down there that I can be a part of and I really would enjoy being back teaching.’”
-This thought led Chardiet, an internationally-acclaimed glass blower, to accept a job teaching at the Colorado Rocky Mountain School (CRMS) and, as Gerdin put it, to “save the program from disappearing at the school.”
+This thought led Chardiet, an internationally-acclaimed glass blower, to accept a job teaching at the Colorado Rocky Mountain School (CRMS) and, as Gerdin put it, to “save the program from disappearing at the school.
+(Zolpidem) ”

 Before teaching at CRMS, Chardiet lived many other lives.
 His family left Cuba when Chardiet was four years old after realizing that things weren’t going well with Fidel Castro’s leadership.
 His father had attended Dartmouth University in New Hampshire and felt comfortable in New England so they settled in Connecticut.

 For his undergraduate degree, Chardiet attended Southern Connecticut State University on a scholarship to swim.
 During his freshman three-dimensional design course, the instructor, who had started the glass blowing program, went to check on students working in the glass studio.
 Chardiet followed.
 “I was just so blown away by it and the next semester I took my first glass class.
 I quit swimming and just went full on into glass.
 I never looked back.”